jon-jacky/Piety/editors/README.md

 editors
 =======

-Text editors, including a line editor inspired by the classic *Unix ed*, and a
+Text editors, including a line editor inspired by the classic *Unix ed*, and
-    new display editor *edsel*:
+    new display editors *edsel* and *eden*:

 - **buffer.py**: defines Buffer class used by *ed.py* and *edsel.py*